Table of contents

 Heat Pumps

-Heat pumps are celebrated for their high energy efficiency.
+Heat pumps are known for their high energy efficiency.
 They can extract heat from the environment, making them more sustainable than gas boilers.
-Pairing heat pumps with smart thermostats can further enhance their efficiency, providing homeowners with up to 15% additional savings on energy bills.
+Pairing heat pumps with smart thermostats can further improve their efficiency, providing homeowners with up to 15% additional savings on energy bills.
 Features like remote control and learning capabilities allow for optimal energy use and cost management.

 Gas Boilers